Turning 65 means making important healthcare choices like choosing between Medicare Advantage vs Medicare Supplement.

 These resources provide guidance on enrollment, plan selection, and understanding your Medicare options.

-If you need help choosing or signing up for a Medigap plan, a Medicare Advantage Plan, or the Medi-Share 65+ Health Sharing plan, or if you need to get long-term care or life insurance in place to protect you and your family during your retirement years, click here to schedule a free consultation.
+If you need help choosing or signing up for a MediGap plan, a Medicare Advantage Plan, or the Medi-Share 65+ Health Sharing plan, or if you need to get long-term care or life insurance in place to protect you and your family during your retirement years, click here to schedule a free consultation.

 Tom Lockwood is a Personal Benefits Manager at MediGap Advisors.
 Tom has a passion for bringing clarity to those confused about Medicare.
 He is an authority on Medicare, Medicare supplement plans, Medicare Advantage plans, and Part D prescription drug plans.
 Read more about Tom on his Bio page.